rvacoderdojo/lessons/README.md

 - [Robo Tanks](https://github.com/rvacoderdojo/lessons/tree/master/greenfoot/robo-tanks) Inheritance concepts
 - [Balloon Clapper](https://github.com/rvacoderdojo/lessons/tree/master/greenfoot/balloon-clapper) Using sound to play a game.

+## Minecraft
+I'm sure you know what Minecraft is.
+This section will hold projects and lessons associated with modding Minecraft.

+- [Dojo Forge](https://github.com/rvacoderdojo/lessons/tree/master/minecraft/dojo-forge) Our First foray into Minecraft modding with a few simple recipes and an unbreakable block.

 We hope you find this useful.
 Feel free to pull and remix these apps as you see fit.